pythoninthegrass/get_cert/README.md

 Simple script to get the certificate info of a website.

 Uses only the Python standard library.
+Caches results in `/tmp` for an hour.

 ## Minimum Requirements